Age: 7 to adult

-You can play this with a partner face to face or online.
-Person A mimes an activity, then person B asks ‘what are you doing?’.
+You can play this with a partner face to face: Person A mimes an activity, then person B asks ‘what are you doing?’.
 Person A suggests a different activity which B has to do.
 Then A asks B ‘what are you doing?’ and of course B has to suggest a new activity.
-This is a much faster version of the game but definitely works online and is a lot of fun!
+This is a much faster version of the game and is a lot of fun!

 - Play with the whole class online – Person ‘A’ does the first activity and calls out somebody else’s name.
 That person (Person ‘B’) asks “What are you doing?” and then has to do the activity announced by Player ‘A’.
 Person ‘B’ then calls out the name of another student to ask “What are you doing?”